SequenceBio/KinformR/README.md

 The package's vignette contains detailed explanations of the functions and parameters.

-For a walk through of the `KinformR` functions for scoring the value of *families* based on penetrance and IBD, see the corresponging vignette file:
+For a walk through of the `KinformR` functions for scoring the value of *families* based on penetrance and IBD, see the corresponding vignette file:
 `vignettes/KinformR-penetrance_and_ibd.Rmd`
 or within R, run:
 ```
 vignette('KinformR-penetrance_and_ibd')
 ```

-For a walk through of the `KinformR` functions for scoring the value of *variants* within families, see the corresponging vignette file:
+For a walk through of the `KinformR` functions for scoring the value of *variants* within families, see the corresponding vignette file:
 `vignettes/KinformR-variant_scoring.Rmd`

 or within R, run: